 Follow these guidelines to add custodial data sources for Teams content.
-Click Edit to add a data location.
+Select Edit to add a data location.

-OneDrives.
+- OneDrives.
 The custodian's OneDrive account is selected by default.
-Keep this selected to add (and preserve) files shared in 1:1 chats and group chats as custodial data.
+Keep this selected to add (and preserve) files shared in 1:1 chats, group chats, and Teams meetings as custodial data.

 You can also add the mailbox and site of Teams that custodians aren't members of as a custodian data location.
 You do this by clicking Edit next to Exchange and SharePoint and then adding the mailbox and site associated with the team.

-On the Hold settings page, click Next to review the custodians settings.
-Click Submit to add the custodians to the case.
+On the Hold settings page, select Next to review the custodians settings.
+Select Submit to add the custodians to the case.

-For more information about adding and preserving data sources in an eDiscovery (Premium) case, see:
+For more information about adding and preserving data sources in eDiscovery (Premium) cases, see: